Salesforce updates Slack pricing

 - Pro pricing will stay the same and will now include core AI features, Salesforce channels, and enhanced security.

-- Business+ subscription pricing will increase to £12 from £9.75 per user per month to reflect the significant value added through new advanced AI capabilities and premium Salesforce integrations.
+- Business+ plan pricing will increase to $15 from $12.50 per user per month to reflect the significant value added through new advanced AI capabilities and premium Salesforce integrations.

 Slack is the work operating system for the agentic era

-These subscription additions reflect our rapid pace of innovation over the last 18 months to deliver the most comprehensive work operating system for the era of AI and digital labour.
+These plan additions reflect our rapid pace of innovation over the last 18 months to deliver the most comprehensive work operating system for the era of AI and digital labor.

 - The Slack Platform is the primary destination for AI innovation, with more than 38,000 custom AI apps built.
 There are also dozens of partner AI apps from Box, Writer, AWS, Adobe, Cohere, Perplexity, and more available in the Slack Marketplace.